← Back to all docs

 • Reporting and export gaps: Users often request deeper API access for CRMs, call tracking, marketing automation, calendar sync, and bed board integrations

-Book a 30-minute session to confirm your Opus EHR product mix, licensing, and authentication model.
+A 30-minute session to review your product mix, licensing, and authentication model.

-Go live with continuous monitoring and automatic adjustments as Opus EHR evolves.
+Go live with continuous monitoring as your platforms evolve.

 Authentication